opendocsg/slw-judgments-backfill/2005_SGHC_130/report.md

 **_Whether the words complained of bore the meaning the plaintiffs alleged_**

-29     In _Aaron v Cheong Yip Seng_ [1996] 1 SLR 623 at 683, [41], the Court of Appeal held:
+29     In _Aaron v Cheong Yip Seng_ <span class="citation">[1996] 1 SLR 623</span> at 683, [41], the Court of Appeal held:

  In considering the natural and ordinary meaning of the words the proper approach is to consider what meaning the words would convey to an ordinary reasonable person who is neither unduly naïve or suspicious, using his general knowledge and common sense.
 Such a meaning is not confined to the literal or strict meaning of the words but includes any inferences which can reasonably be drawn by such person: see Rubber Improvement Ltd v Daily Telegraph Ltd [1964] AC 234 at p 258; and Jones v Skelton [1963] 3 All ER 952 at p 958.

 30     The ordinary reasonable person contemplated is an ordinary reasonable person who heard the words in the context when they are published, not one who only read the words set out in the pleadings.
-In _Jeyaretnam Joshua Benjamin v Lee Kuan Yew_ [1992] 2 SLR 310 at 318–319, [19], the Court of Appeal explained:
+In _Jeyaretnam Joshua Benjamin v Lee Kuan Yew_ <span class="citation">[1992] 2 SLR 310</span> at 318–319, [19], the Court of Appeal explained:

 ## [5]